8cylinder/chopper/README.md

 python3 chopper --script=src/js --style=src/scss --html=private/templates src/templates
 ```

+It will walk through all the files in `src/templates` and process all
+the files that end in `.chopper.html`.
+In this case these three files
+will be created:

+1. `src/scss/headline.scss`
+1. `src/js/theme/headline.js`
+1. `private/templates/title.twig`

 If `{NAME}` is used in the `chopper:file` attribute, it will be
 replaced with the source file's base name.
 In this case it would be
 `headline`.
 The `.chopper.html` part of the file name is removed.